WoodhouseA/flutter_application_1/README.md

 flutter run -d windows
 ```

-Notes about configuration

-- The visible maximum order quantity is set at app startup.
-In `lib/main.dart` the `OrderScreen` is instantiated with `maxQuantity: 5`.
-You can adjust that number or rely on the default `OrderScreen(maxQuantity)` parameter.

 ## How to Use

-Open the app and you'll see:
+Open the app and you'll see the main order screen:

-- Current order display (quantity, bread type, sandwich size and notes).
+- An image of the currently selected sandwich.
+- A dropdown to select the sandwich type.
 - A size toggle (six-inch / footlong) implemented with a `Switch`.
 - A dropdown to select bread type.
-- A notes text field for order notes.
-- `Add` and `Remove` buttons to change quantity (subject to min/max limits).
+- `Add` and `Remove` buttons to change the quantity.
+- An "Add to Cart" button to add the configured sandwich to your order.
+- A "View Cart" button to navigate to the cart screen.

 Typical flows

-- Increase quantity: press the green Add button until the maximum (configurable) is reached.
+- Choose a sandwich: select a sandwich from the "Sandwich Type" dropdown.
-- Decrease quantity: press Remove until the quantity reaches 0.
+- Change quantity: use the `+` and `-` buttons.
 - Change size: flip the Switch between "six-inch" and "footlong".
-- Change bread: select from the dropdown menu.
+- Change bread: select from the "Bread Type" dropdown menu.
-- Add a note: type into the notes field; it updates the order display live.
+- Add to order: press the "Add to Cart" button.
+A confirmation message will appear.
+- View your order: press the "View Cart" button to see all items you've added.

 Running tests